November 5, 2025

 On the other hand, use business analytics if:

 Related: Unsure where to start with turning your data into actionable information?
-Browse your options for Business Intelligence Platforms and read real reviews from your peers!
+Browse your options for business intelligence software and read real reviews from your peers on G2!

 Like business intelligence, sometimes it’s unclear how business analytics differs from data science.
 Both involve gathering data, modeling, and obtaining various insights.